dozymoe/PyBuildTool/Readme.md

 There is demo project here [PyBuildToolExamples][2].

-Basically you take some files, run a process that transform it into different files or file types, using tools.
+Basically you take some files, run a process that transform them into different files or file types, using tools.

 There are builtin tools, but you can make your own, see the modules in